sihamais/searchingo/README.md

 Since Github API does not provide a method to get the number of lines, I've chose to display the number of bytes of the chosen language.
 This does still demonstrate the scale of the repository.
 Thus, the list is sorted according to the number of bytes.

-#### 2. Proportion of each repository using the pie chart
+#### 2. Size of each repository using the pie chart
-Since our metric is the number of bytes, the chart will relay on this statistics to display the proportion each repository represents.
+Since our metric is the number of bytes, the chart will rely on this metric to display repository proportions.

-#### 3. Parallelisation
+#### 3. Concurrency
-I've used a goroutine to manage the threads and channels to send and receive repositories from the workers.
-The number of the workers is defined manually.
+The program uses goroutines and channels to concurrently fetch data of the repositories which uses the chosen language.
+The number of workers is defined manually.

 ## Tech Stack